stylehouse/jamola/README.md

 Apparently this can be done on a rooted Android as well.
 Or do your own DNS, host it elsewhere, or use it elsewhere.
 Your local art gallery may have free wifi reachable from a nice place.

 ## fake input devices

+Would be nice to test with.
+I usually use "Monitor of EasyEffects Sink" which handles feedback well.

 This didn't work for me:
 ```